 Wil Offermans is one of the most interesting composer/performers active in the flute world today.
 His music uses sounds and textures to explore different worlds and is flexible enough to be played in many different ways.
 Ethnic influences, particularly from Japan are very evident and his imaginative writing is very appealing for both performer and listener alike.

 “Andy Scott is a hugely talented composer using his artistry to communicate fresh ideas through a traditional sound.” – Bramwell Tovey.
-If you are not
+If you are not familiar with the music of

 It is very unlikely that you will not know at least one piece by Cecilia McDowall – even if it is the very popular Comic Song from the ABRSM grade 4 book!
 She isn’t a flute player, but her father, Harold Clarke, was.
 He was principal flute at the Royal Opera House, and professor of flute at Trinity College of Music.
 So it is inevitable that Cecilia would write music for us, and write it well.
 She is completely woven into the flute fabric in the UK, with works on exam lists and commissions ranging from contemporary solo pieces to music for large flute ensembles.